GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### What I like about programming is that it really helps you think about how we communicate, how we think, how logic works, how creative arts work.
+> ### Having a system architect is the most important single step toward conceptual integrity.
+After teaching a software engineering laboratory more than 20 times, I came to insist that student teams as small as four people choose a manager and a separate architect.
 >
-> ~ *Michael Hawley*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts